-Portable cassette toilet contents, a human waste and chemical mix, can be disposed of in 4 simple steps but must be disposed of responsibly.
+Portable cassette toilet contents, human waste, and chemical mix can be disposed of in 4 simple steps but must be disposed of responsibly.

 A local RV dumping station or disposal point is usually available at a camping site.

-The waste containers are what holds your liquid and solid waste, usually in separate containers.
+The waste containers are what hold your liquid and solid waste, usually in separate containers.